 Cathy Ruse is Senior Fellow and Director of the Center for Human Dignity at Family Research Council.
-This article was co-written with Patrina Mosley, Director of Life, Culture and Women’s Advocacy at Family Research Council.
-This article appeared in Washington Examiner on March 20, 2018.
+Patrina Mosley is the Director of Life, Culture and Women's Advocacy at Family Research Council.
+This article appeared in The Washington Examiner on March 20, 2018.

 Today, the Supreme Court hears its second case this term on compelled speech in National Institute of Family and Life Advocates v.
 Becerra.
 In December, Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission addressed a similar free speech question.